 Our commercial and government segments are primarily distinguished by the type of customer and the related contractual requirements.
 The more regulated government environment is subject to unique contractual requirements and distinctive economic characteristics which differ from the commercial segment.
 Therefore, we are organized primarily on the basis of products with commercial and government (defense) communication applications.
-Based on the Company's commercial business strategy to provide end-to-end capability with satellite communication equipment solutions, the Company implemented certain management changes during the year ended April 1, 2005 which led to the delineation of the commercial segment into two product lines; Satellite Networks and Antenna Systems.
+Based on the Company's commercial business strategy to provide end-to-end capability with satellite communication equipment solutions, the Company implemented certain management changes during the year ended April 1, 2005 which led to the delineation of the commercial segment into two product lines: Satellite Networks and Antenna Systems.
 These product lines are distinguished from one another based upon their underlying technologies.
 Prior segment results have been reclassified to conform to our current organizational structure.
 Reporting segments are determined consistent with the way that management organizes and evaluates financial information internally for making operating decisions and assessing performance.
-The following table summarizes revenues and operating profits by reporting segment for the three months ended July 1, 2005 and July 2, 2004.
+The following table summarizes revenues and operating profits by reporting segment for the three and nine months ended December 30, 2005 and December 31, 2004.
 Certain corporate general and administrative costs, amortization of intangible assets and charges of acquired in-process research and development are not allocated to either segment and accordingly, are shown as reconciling items from segment operating profit and consolidated operating profit.
 Certain assets are not tracked by reporting segment.
-Consequently, it is not practical to show assets by reporting segments.
 Depreciation expense is allocated to reporting segments as an overhead charge based on direct labor dollars within the reporting segments.